 A new leaf turned in the life and career of artist Vu Duc Thang and his esteemed collaborator and talented potter Le Hong Hai.
 His brushing talent helped every piece of pottery reach the full artistic expression that Vu Duc Thang had visualized for it.
 A new era began in the ceramics industry, one that the pair had been anxiously pursuing for decades.
 With the advent of synthetically-colored glazed ceramics bringing new unique nuances and complementing the more traditional collections of enamel lines.

+Vu Duc Thang’s beloved brainchildren were born in the first decade of the new century.
+Stored within Bat Trang’s Ancient House, they look like they have absorbed the sacred and mysterious soul of the thousand-year-old craft village.
 In that thick and shining layers of glazing, the alluvial grains from the Mother River can’t be seen, but they can be felt nevertheless.

 In 2003, the then 49-years-old Vu Duc Thang was awarded by Hanoi’s People Committee with the title of Elite Artist.
 Thang’s works often depict traditional decorative motifs such as lotus flowers, ducks, fish, and soft and fresh mosses.
 However, under the scrutiny of a modern artist, those traditional decorative motifs still hold their contemporary feel.